WORSHIP

 We have a significant number of things we do each week, month, and year to share Christ’s love with others.
 A sample of those items include:

-- Compassion International (supporting 13 children)
+- Compassion International (supporting a number of children)

 - UMCOR (The United Methodist Committee on Relief, and its work in disaster relief, and the “Imagine No Malaria” campaign)